maker-ATOM/Python-ROS/Python for ROS/README.md

 **Race Condition**

 Race conditions can occur when two or more threads access a shared piece of data or resource.

+To avoid race conditions we use locks or **MuTex**, Mutual Exclusion.

+A Lock is an object that acts like a hall pass.
+Only one thread at a time can have the Lock.
+Any other thread that wants the Lock must wait until the owner of the Lock gives it up.

+If a lock is held my a thread but does not releases it, the program will stuck in this situation.

+A `Semaphore` is a atomic counter.
+This means that there is a guarantee that the operating system will not swap out the thread in the middle of incrementing or decrementing the counter.

+A `threading.Timer` is a way to schedule a function to be called after a certain amount of time has passed.

+A `threading.Barrier` can be used to keep a fixed number of threads in sync.

 ## MultiProcessing